How to Control a Male Dog Around a Female in Heat

 - Doggie pants for females in heat

-- Change your walking schedule
+- Change their walking schedule

 - Products to cover up the scent